-He established Cash to Crypto in Atlanta in 2013, essentially buying bitcoin from exchanges around the world and selling it at a markup through peer-to-peer websites.
+He established Cash to Crypto in Atlanta in 2013, essentially buying bitcoin from the cheapest cryptocurrency exchanges around the world and selling it at a markup through peer-to-peer websites.
 The workload became overbearing.

 “People all over the country would contact me for trades at any time of the day,” says Mintz, who started to invest in the stock market at 15.
 “I couldn’t keep up with the amount of volume.”
 So he cashed out that business and entered the ATM market.

 “Of course,” he adds, “you had to establish a retail footprint nationwide.”